RealSniperKing/SK_P4/README.md

     * print all players by alphabetical order
     * print all players by ranking

-    Warning, before start a game, you need absolutely add players to database.

 2. #### Tournament Menu :
     With this menu, you can :
     * add a new tournament
     * print all tournaments
     * remove a tournament

-    Warning, before start a game, you need absolutely add a tournament todatabase.

 3. #### Game Menu :
     You can do start a new game, but it's also possible resume a tournament.
     The "show game result" option you allow him to print all rapport about games
     * start a game
     * continue a game
     * show game results
+    Warning, before start a game, you need absolutely add players and a tournament to database.
     Happy enjoy !